New Module for September 2018: 'Figuratively Speaking'

 Each Unit will have compulsory and optional tasks.
 Here is an example of a task.

 - Gormley’s initials are AMDG, the Latin abbreviation for Ad majorem Dei gloriam; (For the greater glory of God); the Latin motto of the society of Jesus.
-Most of Gormley’s pieces are castes of Gormley.
+Most of Gormley’s pieces are casts of Gormley's body.
 He needs to almost meditate to counterbalance the physical tension of his body being restricted / encased and focus on the will needed to create a body caste.
-With that comes silence, solace; these solitary beings that reflect most of his works.
-Does his work reflect this?
+With that comes silence, solace; He creates solitary beings.
+Do you think his work reflects this?

 - Compare the Australian ‘Insiders’ to his gallery based work.
 Do they create the same impact?
 Gormely states, “…the body cannot return to its old haunts, the plinth, the museum nor any of its old structures.”